 Although transactions in MSRs are observable in the marketplace, the valuation includes unobservable market data inputs (prepayment speeds, delinquency levels, costs to service and discount rates).
 Changes in the fair value of MSRs are reported on the consolidated statements of income (loss).
 Fluctuations in the fair value of MSRs are recorded within "Unrealized gain (loss) on investments in Servicing Related Assets" on the consolidated statements of income (loss).
 Fair value is generally determined by discounting the expected future cash flows using discount rates that incorporate the market risks and liquidity premium specific to the MSRs and, therefore, may differ from their effective yields.
 In determining the valuation of MSRs in accordance with ASC 820, management uses internally developed pricing models that are based on certain unobservable market-based inputs.
+The Company classifies these valuations as Level 3 in the fair value hierarchy.
 The Company's application of ASC 820 guidance is discussed in further detail in Note 9.